Eric Campbell (political activist): Politics

 'Memories!', a cartoon by Tom Glover, published in The Sun (Sydney), 18 June 1937.

 In the end the Centre Party contested only four seats in the New South Wales election held on 11 May 1935, in the electorates of Lane Cove (Eric Campbell), Hornsby (Fergus Munro), George's River (James Fowler) and Arncliffe (Enoch Jones).
 Campbell was one of two candidates for the seat of Lane Cove; Herbert FitzSimons of the United Australia Party was elected with Campbell receiving only 16.7 percent of the votes.
 Two of the other Centre Party candidates lost their deposits due to the insufficient number of votes they received.

 By 1935 the New Guard "was largely moribund and discredited".

 In September 1936 Campbell was one of an informal gathering of about seventy Australian and German ex-servicemen at the German Club Concordia.
 The Australians were described as representatives of returned soldiers' organisations.
-Captain Koehler, on behalf of the German ex-servicemen, proposed toasts to both the English King George VI and to the German Fuhrer, Adolf Hitler.
+Captain Koehler, on behalf of the German ex-servicemen, proposed toasts to both the English king George VI and to the German führer, Adolf Hitler.
 Campbell replied to the toasts "on behalf of the Australian returned men", expressing the wish that "never again will there be a war between Britain and Germany", adding: "Those people are of the same race and the same creed, and...
 I hope that, if war should come again, they will... fight side by side and not against each other".
 At the meeting of the Sherwood sub-branch of the Returned Soldiers' League in November 1936, the president of the sub-branch, Frank Silverstone, criticised Campbell's reported action of having toasted Hitler on behalf of Australian returned soldiers.
 Silverstone asked if any authority had been given to Campbell to act on behalf of the sub-branch, or any other State sub-branch, and the meeting agreed to forward a letter of protest to league headquarters.